Omar-2718/Multithreaded-TCP-chat-server-in-C/readme.md

 # Multithreaded TCP chat server in C with ncurses-based terminal GUI

 A real-time TCP group chat server and client built entirely in C, using pthreads, sockets, and an ncurses GUI.
-This project demonstrates how to handle multiple clients concurrently with threads while being thread safe with mutex and correct handling, it lets you create a group chat or join one on a specific ip and port
+This project demonstrates how to handle multiple clients concurrently with threads while being thread safe with mutex and correct handling, it lets you create a group chat or join one on a specific IP and port

 ## Features